Zubin-glitch/Audio-Processing-Applications/README.md

 # Audio-Processing-Applications
-This repository contains code that marks the beginning of my journey in Speech Recognition
+This repository contains code that marks the beginning of my journey in Speech Recognition.
+It includes developing various applications of speech provessing by leveraging Assembly AI's powerful and robust models.